Ola-je/2024-internship-mobile-tasks/ecomerce_app_with_clean_architechture/README.md

 ## Architechture

 - This project is designed following the principles of Clean Architecture, which divides the app into distinct layers to maintain separation of concerns, improve testability, and support scalability.
-The layers are as follows: -
+The folder structure in the `lib` directory is organized as follows:

-- Entities: Represents the core business logic and the most fundamental part of the application.
-In this project, the Product entity is central, encapsulating properties like id, name, description, price, and imageUrl. -

-- Use Cases: Contains the application-specific business rules.
-These use cases orchestrate the interaction between the entities and the repository.
-For example, use cases like InsertProduct, UpdateProduct, DeleteProduct, and GetProduct are responsible for handling CRUD operations. -

-- Repositories: Acts as a mediator between the domain layer and the data sources.
-The ProductRepository is implemented to manage data operations, ensuring that the use cases interact seamlessly with the data layer, whether it's a local database, remote server, or any other data source. -
+- **`core`**: Contains shared core components, entities, and error handling logic.
+- **`features`**: Includes feature-specific modules.
+  - **`features/product`**: This is the main module for the eCommerce feature.
+- **`test`**: Contains all the unit and widget tests.

 ## Packages Used